 Sentence Improvement

-Direction: In these questions, a part of the sentence is given in bold.
-Below are given alternatives to the bold part at 1, 2 and 3 which may improve the sentence.
+Direction: In each of the following questions, a part of the sentence is printed in bold.
+Below are given alternatives to the bold part at (1), (2) and (3) which may improve the sentence.
 Choose the correct alternative.
-In case no improvement is needed your answer is (4).
+In case no improvement is needed, your answer is (4).

 1. View Hint View Answer Discuss in Forum